 “Whenever I write lyrics, in the back of my mind I always see a guy driving to work, driving to a really bad job, one of those horrible institutions, or one of those low squat buildings in Los Angeles,” Black Flag frontman Henry Rollins said in one interview.
 “I write with that person in my mind.”

 In a way, the countless acts populating hard rock scenes of Los Angeles were all writing music, whether intentionally or not so, for those guys driving to really bad jobs at horrible institutions in low LA squat buildings.
-Los Angeles came to represent the American Dream, an ever-moving finish line that promised the money-ridden candylands of TV dinner fantasies, while punk rock naturally grew to be a de-facto watchdog, calling it out on persistent holes in its message.
+Los Angeles came to represent a twisted verison of the American Dream, an ever-moving finish line that promised the money-ridden candylands of TV dinner fantasies, while punk rock naturally grew to be a de-facto watchdog, calling it out on persistent holes in its message.
 Many of the movement’s premiere voices, too, held some stake in such an objective, because they themselves were often on the receiving ends of empty Western promises.
 California itself boasts a storied history of disappointment.
 When the Gold Rush saw merchants from various origins at-home and abroad scramble to emigrate to San Francisco for a chance at obtaining valuable gold found there in 1849, many found themselves, after several years on the plow, empty-handed and directionless.
 The deceitful trend manifested itself just as culturally as economically.
 The string of fabled grassroots counterculture festivals that spanned from the onset of the movement through the 1970s often wound up being remembered for their darker, inhumane crevices, rather than their avowed Woodstock-implied mantras of Peace & Music.
 The festivals themselves weren’t as short-lived as their overarching creative uprising either – in 1980, a year before the Gun Club would release its debut album, counterculture’s flame was symbolically extinguished with the shooting death of John Lennon.

 Circumstances as invigorating as these did, yes, directly contribute to a brand new wave of sonic disillusionment; but at the same time, conceived a limiting downside: now, for as welcoming as brash, in-your-face punk culture purported itself to be upon entry, it was equally – if not even more – difficult for an act to find its way out of the bubble.
 California was congested with groups that were preaching to the same point, even if they did so with entirely different approaches.
 The cluttered rock niches of Los Angeles’ slums were kindred both thematically and sonically, a group of prophets walking amongst each other in the same room, prophesying the same exact doomsday, not one participant enthralled enough to change course.